zhaozj89/Educational-Question-Generation/README.md

 ## Dataset

 FairytaleQA can be found at [here](https://github.com/uci-soe/FairytaleQAData).
 We used the implementation in `https://github.com/kelvinguu/qanli` to get the QA statements.
-Thanks to the collaboration, I have the priviliage to use a pre-version of FairytaleQA.
+Thanks to the collaboration, I have the privilege to use a pre-version of FairytaleQA.
 But it may not be appropriate for me to share the modified data publicly.
 If you need a copy of my QA statement data, please write me an email with your name, purpose of use, affliation to zzhaoao@nankai.edu.cn or zzhaoao@nuist.edu.cn.
 Thanks very much for your understanding.

 > **_NOTE:_** I uploaded my modified `qanli` at [here](https://github.com/zhaozj89/pattern).
 You'll need to first get your `conllu` format file and get the transformation by running `step3_totxt.py` (please update the paths accordingly).